nilinswap/debug-supertokens/docs/FLOW.md

 - Frontend going to call few apis served by backend sdk
 - there are two cookies for auth access_token or AT (it is `sAccessToken`) and refresh_token or RT (it is `sRefreshToken`)
-- all the requests go through middleware.
+- all the requests to backend goes through middleware. it is caught by this middleware to process if it is a request to /auth/api or if the api itself is authed. e.g pages call requests in /auth/api etc.
 - Session Check Logic
   - If requests have fresh AT and RT, you are allowed into /inner.
   - If requests have fresh RT but stale AT, on hit of any request or say page reload - /session/refresh is called which sets new values for AT and RT.